 - A short onboarding phase

-- A system that waives NSF fees
+- A system that has no hidden fees

 These features ensure that you can spend more time helping your kids acclimate to their new environment.
 A system that manages both billing and payroll removes this issue from your hands.